-HSC Servers - HSC50 Servers support as many as six I/O channel modules, each of which contains four ports.
-An HSC70 supports eight of those channels.
-A disk module can connect to four disk drives (one drive per port), while a tape module can connect to four tape units-either TA78 masters or TA81 subsystems.
-Disk drives and tape transports can be mixed on a mass storage system (HSC50 or HSC70) but not on one channel module.
+HSC Servers - HSC 70 Servers support as many as eight I/O channel modules (HSC 50 Servers support six channels), each of which contains four ports.
+A disk module can connect to four disk drives (one drive per port), while a tape module can connect to four tape units - either TA79 masters or TA81 subsystems.
+Disk drives and tape transports can be mixed on a mass-storage system (HSC 50 or HSC 70) but not on one channel module.